 As Jim has also noted, there is a resounding silence around racial harassment in the published materials.

-They do note that other forms of “protected characteristics” under the Equality Act are included in the definition of “harassment”: age; disability; gender reassignment; race; religion or belief; sex; and sexual orientation.
-(It’s not clear why pregnancy and maternity discrimination are not on this list from OfS but presumably, as protected characteristics under the Equality Act, they are also included).
+Other forms of “protected characteristics” under the Equality Act are included in the definition of “harassment”: age; disability; gender reassignment; race; religion or belief; sex; and sexual orientation.
+(Pregnancy and maternity discrimination, while they are protected characteristics under the Equality Act, are not included in relation to protection from harassment).

 However, throughout the regulations there is a lot less discussion of racial harassment than sexual misconduct.
 This is notable in light of the Equality and Human Rights Commission’s important 2019 research which found that students who report racism and racial harassment are also receiving poor responses from HEIs.